DamarTheMunginizer/New-York-State-Energy-Consumption/cost_analysis.md

 ### **Next Steps:**
 - **Feasibility Studies:** Conduct site assessments for solar, wind, and hydropower projects.

-- **Engage Stakeholders:** Collaborate with federal, state, and local agencies to secure available incentives and grants.
+- **Engage:** Collaborate with federal, state, and local agencies to secure available incentives and grants.

 - **Infrastructure Development:** Allocate funds to integrate renewable energy into the state grid.